ginolhac/ginolhac.github.com/posts/2020-04-27_ventoux-1/index.md

 The side kickstand was actually too heavy and honestly quite ugly, it quickly went over to another bike.

 Of note, the wheel orange reflectors are still there with a red reflector on the saddle.
+Rear lamp a generous gift from my Danish friend Christian and the U-lock holder did not hold more than 2 weeks.

 Bike was finished on the 16th of June, so 6 weeks after starting this project.
 Much more to come after this first step.